 The material used in SLS 3D printers is usually Nylon.
 In case of metal printers, the commonly used materials are stainless steel & maraging steel, aluminium alloys, copper alloys, titanium, precious metals like gold, silver, platinum, etc.

 SLS 3D printers are far costlier than FDM or SLA printers.
-Unlike FDM and SLA 3D printers, the obvious complexity hinders the SLS 3D technology from being adopted to a home environment.
-The requirement of extra industrial grade equipment’s for post-processing makes it a largely industrial technology.
-This makes it costly and even the desktop versions are out of reach of usual enthusiasts.
+Unlike FDM and SLA 3D printers are not meant for home use.
+As it uses powder material it requires an industrial setup to ensure the powder is contained and is not contaminated.
+Additionally, the requirement of extra industrial grade equipment’s for post-processing makes it a largely industrial technology.
+This makes it costly and even the desktop versions like those form Formlabs and Sinterit are out of reach of hobbyists.

-The 3D printer price in India for one of the cheapest desktop SLS 3D printer is around Rs.4,50,000 [$7500 approx] (exclusive of import duty and taxes and shipping).
+The 3D printer price in India for one of the cheapest desktop SLS 3D printer is around Rs.
+4,50,000 [$7500 approx.] (exclusive of import duty, taxes and shipping).

 Broadly the industrial SLS printers are divided into plastic and metal 3D printers and companies like 3D Systems & EOS are the leading players.
 These printers are immensely costly and purely for industrial use.

-In addition to this, HP Inc. recently announced the commercial availability of its award winning Multi Jet Fusion 3D Printer in India.
+HP Inc. also has wide presence in India.
+It’s award-winning Multi Jet Fusion 3D Printer is quite popular in India.
 The Multi Jet Fusion technology is quite similar to Binder Jetting technology.
-This 3D printer by HP is priced at around Rs.2.5 Crore ($400,000 approx) for the Indian buyers.
-HP Inc. has partnered with two Indian companies to resell its professional 3D printing solution.
+This 3D printer by HP is priced at around Rs.
+2.5 Crore ($400,000 approx) for the Indian buyers.

 3D printer price in India varies greatly depending on the type and brand of 3D printer.
 The market is mostly dominated by foreign manufacturers but Indian manufacturers are also growing and building remarkable 3D printers.
 The printer prices will obviously fall further once the local manufacturers develop the manufacturing technology.